 By service model

-Tasting menu or omakase format: Tock is the clear choice.
-Prepaid ticketing matches how these restaurants operate.
-Guests commit at booking, eliminating no-shows and enabling precise inventory management.
+Tasting menu or omakase format: Tock is a strong choice.
+Prepaid ticketing matches how these restaurants operate, puts money at stake, and supports precise inventory management.
+Results still depend on the restaurant’s policy and guest mix.

 Traditional fine dining with a la carte: Resy provides the premium positioning and VIP features that match upscale a la carte service.
 The American Express integration attracts affluent diners without requiring prepayment.